intuition-dev/INTUITION2/README.md

 _meta_ has two components, a build server with API and a sample admin app.
 The build server is written in Pug and Typescript and runs as a Node Express server.
 It has an API and uses _nbake_ internally.
 It is meant to be customized and extended.

-_meta_ includes a sample admin app and 'mini Web IDE' that you can use as a starter for your own admin app.
-This is in the /exMeta folder.

 While you can run _meta_ on a local development machine, the build server is designed to run in the cloud.
 It is a 'mini-Jenkins', specialized for nbake and rapid development in the cloud.